Google Cloud Storage (GCS)

 Read-Only Access

-Read-only access allows Files.com to view and download files from your GCS bucket without making any changes to the data.
-This configuration is appropriate when Files.com needs to import data or read existing files but should not upload, overwrite, or delete anything in the bucket.
+Read-only access lets Files.com view and download files from your GCS bucket without changing the data.
+Use this configuration when Files.com needs to import data or read existing files but must not upload, overwrite, or delete anything in the bucket.

 To enable this mode, assign the predefined IAM role Storage Object Viewer (roles/storage.objectViewer), which grants permission to view object metadata and read file contents.

-If you prefer to use a custom IAM role instead, it must include the following permissions:
+If you prefer a custom IAM role instead, it must include the following permissions:

 storage.buckets.get